Howlerloud/scrims/README.md

 <h1>Scrims</h1>
-<p>Scrims is a user orientate website allows people who wish to play a game competitavly, but struggle to find motivated groups with the same mindset</p>
+<p>Scrims is a user orientate website allows people who wish to play a game competitively, but struggle to find motivated groups with the same mindset</p>
 <img src="assets/readme/index.jpg">
 <h1>Project Goals and User Experience</h1>
 <h2>Project Goals</h2>
 <hr>
 <ol>
   <li>The objective of this project is to make a interactive website that allows players to join and leave teams giving them the flexibility to choose a team of their ability.</li>
-  <li>The project must be easy to navigate, fufilling the function of bring likeminded players together.</li>
+  <li>The project must be easy to navigate, fulfilling the function of bring likeminded players together.</li>
 </ol>
 <h2>User Stories</h2>
 <hr>
 <ol>
   <li>As a first time user I want to be able to create an account to view the teams posting.
-This will be achievable when a sing up button is avalable and allows me to fill in my details</li>
+This will be achievable when a sing up button is available and allows me to fill in my details</li>
   <li>As a first time user I want to be able to see what teams are posting and the skill group they play at.
 This will be shown by a ranks system correlating to the game to give me an idea of their skill level.</li>
   <li>As a first time user I want to start my own team.
 This will be achievable when I have a create a team button allowing me to fill in information like team name and rank.</li>
   <li>As a returning user I want to be able to see who has joined my team.
 This is achieved by viewing the teams post which will update when a user joins the team.</li>